Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### Bootable USB stick

-This section describes how to boot DTS using USB stick.
+This section describes how to boot DTS using a USB stick.

 #### Requirements

-Below are the requirements that must be met to run DTS from USB device on the
+Below are the requirements that must be met to run DTS from a USB device on the
 platform:

 * USB stick (at least 2GB),